 - Place apples in cold cast iron pan and put on bottom grate of grill.
 Cook until tender (appx.
 15 minutes).

 - Add sugar and cinnamon to apples.
 Combine and continue to cook for another 5 minutes.
-Stirring frequently.
+Stir frequently.

 - Remove apple compote from heat and cover.